 Brewer is a somewhat small city located in the state of Maine.
-With a population of 9,232 people and three constituent neighborhoods, Brewer is the 24th largest community in Maine.
-Much of the housing stock in Brewer was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 9,666 people and three constituent neighborhoods, Brewer is the 24th largest community in Maine.

-The per capita income in Brewer in 2010 was $29,471, which is upper middle income relative to Maine and the nation.
-This equates to an annual income of $117,884 for a family of four.
+The per capita income in Brewer in 2018 was $28,949, which is lower middle income relative to Maine, and middle income relative to the rest of the US.
+This equates to an annual income of $115,796 for a family of four.
 However, Brewer contains both very wealthy and poor people as well.

 The people who call Brewer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brewer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brewer include Irish, French, German, and Scottish.
+Important ancestries of people in Brewer include English, Irish, French, Italian, and Scottish.

 The most common language spoken in Brewer is English.
-Other important languages spoken here include French and German.
+Other important languages spoken here include Spanish and Slavic languages.